JaccovdP/simpower-frontend/public/regulations/carrera-cup-s2/README.md

 - The prize winning drivers in each championship standings will be awarded the prize money as detailed above to the PayPal account of their choice

 ## 3 Pre-Qualifying
 Multiple 3 hour sessions will be hosted throughout the week starting March 1st 2021.
-Drivers are allowed to attend TBD sessions throughout the week.
+Drivers are allowed to attend as many sessions as they like.
+However, to ensure that drivers who have not participated yet will be able to get a slot, you're not allowed to join a session during practice when you have already participated in a previous session.
 Each driver must complete a stint of at least five consecutive clean valid laps.
 The fastest five consecutive laps will serve as their time to be assesed by.

 The organisation reserves the right to enter drivers into the championship without them having to qualify.
 E.g. the top 5 drivers from last season receive automatic entry should they want to participate.